Carbon Capture, Use and Storage

 - Engineering, procurement and construction (EPC) contracts

-- Analysis of public-private partnership (P3) structures to jointly develop with government carbon capture schemes
+- Analysis of public-private partnership (P3) structures to jointly develop with government carbon capture schemes, including governmental immunity structuring

 - Analysis of investments in forest cover as an option to develop carbon capture and carbon credits

-- Assisted the State of New York and the New York Power Authority (NYPA) in issuing a Clean Coal and CCS request for proposal (RFP) and negotiated with developers for a 600-megawatt (MW) project in Western New York with underground CCS proposals; our team developed the full power purchase agreement for the state with CCS provisions
+- Assisted the State of New York and the New York Power Authority (NYPA) in issuing a Clean Coal and CCUS request for proposal (RFP) and negotiated with developers for a 600 megawatt (MW) project in Western New York with underground CCUS proposals; our team developed the full power purchase agreement for the state with CCUS provisions

-- Advised Hyperion Resources, as developer, on a proposed new "green refinery" in South Dakota, which would include a 300-MW integrated gasification combined cycle (IGCC) power plant and CCS
+- Advised Hyperion Resources, as developer, on a proposed new "green refinery" in South Dakota, which would include a 300 MW integrated gasification combined cycle (IGCC) power plant and CCUS

-- Handled several proposed U.S. Department of Energy (DOE) loan-funded renewable energy projects, including CCS
+- Handled several proposed U.S. Department of Energy (DOE) loan-funded renewable energy projects, including CCUS

-- Representing global oil and gas company in public-private partnership (P3) project involving reforestation and carbon ownership; the project involves financing, licenses, contracts, agreements and exit points
+- Representing a global oil and gas company in public-private partnership (P3) project involving reforestation and carbon ownership, including financing, licenses, contracts and exit points

 - Advising on "blue" ammonia project in Louisiana, which will burn natural gas to make ammonia, and capture and sequester those emissions